-Keynote 3 allows you to add 3D charts.
+Keynote allows you to add 3D charts.
 To add a chart:

-- 1. Click on Chart in the toolbar or select Insert > Chart. - Use the handles to resize the chart or drag on it to reposition it on the slide canvas. - Open the Chart Inspector and click on Edit Data to open the Chart Data Editor.
+- 1. Choose Insert > Chart. - Use the handles to resize the chart or drag on it to reposition it on the slide canvas. - Open the Chart Inspector and click on Edit Data to open the Chart Data Editor.